github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/permission-levels-for-a-personal-account-repository.md

 Collaborators on a personal repository can pull (read) the contents of the repository and push (write) changes to the repository.

-{% note %}
+> [!NOTE]

-**Note:** In a private repository, repository owners can only grant write access to collaborators.
+> In a private repository, repository owners can only grant write access to collaborators.
 Collaborators can't have read-only access to repositories owned by a personal account.

-{% endnote %}

 Collaborators can also perform the following actions.